parisashap/pennymac-stock/README.md

 │   └── outputs.tf
 └── .github/
     └── workflows/
-        └── deploy.yml          # CI/CD: auto-deploy on push to main
+        └── deploy.yml          # CI/CD: auto-deploy on push to main on GitHub
 ```

 ---